What is it?

 Be careful not to confuse blueberry with bilberry.
 Outside of the United States, the name "blueberry" may be used for a plant called "bilberry" in the U.S.

-Blueberry is used for a variety of conditions including improved memory and thinking skills, prevention of cancer and heart disease, and treatment of urinary tract infections (UTIs) and depression.
-But there is limited scientific research to support any of these uses.
+Blueberry is used for aging, memory and thinking skills (cognitive function), and many other conditions, but there is limited scientific evidence to support any of these uses.

 How effective is it?

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, Ineffective, and Insufficient Evidence to Rate.

 The effectiveness ratings for BLUEBERRY are as follows:

 - High blood pressure.
 Most research shows that taking blueberry does not reduce blood pressure.

 - Decline in memory and thinking skills that occurs normally with age.
 Some research shows that taking blueberry daily for 3-6 months might help improve some thinking and memory tests in adults over 60 years of age.
 However, most tests for thinking and memory do not change.
 If there is a benefit, it is probably small.